blewis1014/Twitter-Disinformation/README.md

 ## Submission

-Make sure that you have committed and pushed your local repo to GitHub before the deadline.
-Include "@weiglemc Ready to grade" in your commit comment.
+Make sure that you have committed and pushed your local repo to GitHub.
+Your repo should contain any code you developed to answer the questions.
+Include "Ready to grade @weiglemc" in your final commit message.

+Submit the URL of your report in Blackboard:
+* Click on HW6 under Week 10 in Blackboard
+* Under "Assignment Submission", click the "Write Submission" button.
+* Copy/paste the URL of your report into the edit box
+  * should be something like https<nolink>://github.com/cs432-websci-fall20/hw6-disinfo-*username*/blob/master/HW6-report.{pdf,md}
+* Make sure to "Submit" your assignment.